This post may contain affiliate links. See my disclosure policy.

 What’s in Buffalo Sauce?

-Alternatively, you can avoid the stovetop altogether and combine the hot sauce, white vinegar, Worcestershire sauce, garlic powder, and cayenne pepper in a medium bowl, whisking well to combine.
-Then melt the butter in the microwave and stir it into the hot sauce mixture.
+Prefer a no-stove option?
+Whisk the hot sauce, white vinegar, Worcestershire sauce, garlic powder, and cayenne pepper together in a medium bowl.
+Melt the butter in a separate bowl in the microwave, then slowly whisk it into the hot sauce mixture until smooth and glossy.

 Frequently Asked Questions